LucasParsy/monsite/_notes/Public/making a good talk.md

 Think of the ones on the far back of the room, or the people watching the replay on the phone!
 If you have a lot to say, spread it across multiple slides.

+Let me add *very situational advice* on top of the generic one: adapt your slides to the location:
+- **don't show dark mode content on weak projectors**, insufficent lighting makes dark content hard to read!
-Let me add a *very situational advice* on top of the generic one: **don't put too much stuff on the bottom of your slides.** If you aren't in an amphitheater, people with a tall front neighbor may have a hard time reading all your content!
+- **don't put too much stuff on the bottom of your slides if you aren't in an amphitheater**, people with a tall front neighbor may have a hard time reading all your content!

 ##### **go Low-Code**